What Is a Digital Rolodex?

 What is a digital rolodex?

 A digital rolodex is a shared contact management system built around relationships rather than transactions.
 Where a sales CRM is organized around deals, a digital rolodex is organized around people.
-The contact is the center of everything: their history with your team, the notes from past conversations, the next step you are supposed to take, and how often you want to stay in touch.
+The contact is the center of everything: their history with your team, the notes from past conversations, the next step you need to take, and how often you want to stay in touch.

 At a minimum, a good digital rolodex app stores: